-If you're worried you may have the symptoms of tuberculosis, please contact your GP.
+If you're worried you may have the symptoms of tuberculosis, please contact your GP by phone.
 If you are aware of any students who may be concerned or who are displaying the symptoms of tuberculosis, please refer them to the Student Medical Centre (01202 965378) or their local GP.

 For more information visit the NHS website.